Greening the EPH Conference

-Reduced paper use
+Reduced material use

 - Printouts of conference materials are avoided.
-By switching to E-Posters printing of poster materials by delegates is avoided.
+By switching to ePosters printing of poster materials by delegates is avoided.

-- The Conference Bag is made of recycled materials.
-The Programme Book is printed on FSC Mix paper.
-FSC Mix means at least 70% of the wood in the product is from FSC-certified material or recycled material; and 30% is controlled wood. from responsible sources.
+- The printed Programme Book is only available on request and against payment of a fee.
+It’s printed on FSC Mix paper.
+FSC Mix means at least 70% of the wood in the product is from FSC-certified material or recycled material; and 30% is controlled wood from responsible sources.

-- We encourage our delegates to reduce the effect of their air travel on the climate by flying CO2 neutral with the CO2ZERO compensation service.
+- We encourage our delegates to reduce the climate impact of their flight by flying CO2 neutral with the CO2 Impact Programme of their airline.

 EUPHA's Green Club